costanzapistone/Robot-Control-by-EEG-with-ML/README.md

 ## Overview

 ## Data
-The Dataset used is the public Dataset I from BCI Competition IV available online.
-EEG signals from 4 different subject performing the motor imagery task (right hand and left hand or left hand and right foot)have been recorded from 59 channels.
+The dataset used in this project is sourced from Dataset I of BCI Competition IV, which is publicly available online.
+It consists of EEG signals recorded from 59 channels while healthy subjects performed motor imagery tasks involving movements of the right hand and left hand, or left hand and right foot.
-More detailed description can be found here: https://bbci.de/competition/iv/desc_1.html
+For more detailed information about the dataset, please refer to the official competition website: https://bbci.de/competition/iv/desc_1.html

+The total number of subjects are 7: subject a - MI movements: 'foot', 'right' - real subject b - MI movements: 'left', 'right' - real subject c - MI movements: 'left', 'right' - artificial subject d - MI movements: 'left', 'right' - artificial subject e - MI movements: 'left', 'right' - artificial subject f - MI movements: 'foot', 'right' - real subject g - MI movements: 'left', 'right' - real

+You can find the dataset in the following directory within this repository:

+/Robot-Control-by-EEG-with-ML/data/

 ---